-Select the coins/algorithms you want to include to the profit switch.
-Make sure to select correct corresponding pool, BTC wallet and to type in the correct pool fee (2% for NiceHash wallet and 3% or 5% for regular BTC wallet).
+Select the coins/algorithms you want to include in the profit switch.
+Make sure to select the correct corresponding pool, BTC wallet, and to type in the correct pool fee (2% for NiceHash wallet and 3% or 5% for regular BTC wallet).

 If you prefer to use a mining client of your choice and/or with custom settings, select the miner and edit its configuration.
 Otherwise, you can leave it at

 Autoselect.
 If you will select a custom configuration, make sure to include the right pool and wallet tags as with custom configuration it won’t be automatically replaced with your selection.